hotzsauce/motoro/README.md

 - **profiling**: Profiling long time-series data
 - **TB spreads**: Fast & efficient top-bottom spread computation
 - **Visualization**: The `motoro.viz` module has Modo Energy `plotly` templates
+- **Unzipping**: A lot of publicly available energy market data is stored in zips, and zips of zips.
+This is a little utility model to make reading those in easier.

 The actual documentation for the different modules are in the `docs` directory.